Uphill Travel Guide

 Safety, Courtesy, & Respect

-Avalanche control work may be conducted at anytime with the Alpental permit boundary.
+Avalanche control work may be conducted at any time with the Alpental permit boundary.
 Ascending within the boundary can pose extreme danger.
+Stay out!

 Winching in Progress

-Extremely dangerous!
-Winch cables can cause serious injury or death.
-Watch for flashing lights on signs or on the top of grooming machines.
+Winch cables are extremely dangerous and can cause serious injury or death.
+Watch for flashing lights on signs at the bottom, or on the top of grooming machines.
 When winching is in progress, find a different place to hike or tour.

 Frequently Asked Questions